thulab/iot-benchmark/docs/DifferentTestMode.md

 ## 5. General test mode: use system records (single database)

-IoTDB Benchmark supports recording system data during the test.
+IoT Benchmark supports recording system data during the test.
 In the currently documented workflow, this part uses CSV-based records together with system monitoring.

 ## 6. Conventional test mode: test process persistence (single database)

-For subsequent analysis, iot-benchmark can persist test information to a backend database such as IoTDB or MySQL (if you do not want to store test data, set ```TEST_DATA_PERSISTENCE=None```).
+For subsequent analysis, IoT Benchmark can persist test information to a backend database such as IoTDB or MySQL (if you do not want to store test data, set ```TEST_DATA_PERSISTENCE=None```).

 ## 7. Generate data mode

-In order to generate reusable data sets, iot-benchmark provides a mode for generating data sets, generating data sets to FILE_PATH for subsequent use in correctness write mode and correctness query mode.
+In order to generate reusable data sets, IoT Benchmark provides a mode for generating data sets, generating data sets to FILE_PATH for subsequent use in correctness write mode and correctness query mode.

 ## 8. Correctness write mode (single database, external data set)